 Chromebooks are extremely popular mobile devices for consumers, school districts, and businesses.
-They are affordable and have a host of other benefits, as outlined in our Essential Guide to Chromebooks.
-There are also cons to using a Chromebook.
+They are affordable and have a host of other benefits, but there are also cons to using a Chromebook.
 One feature that is commonly confused as a con is End of Life (EOL) date, now referred to as Auto Update Expiration (AUE).
 Today, we’ll outline exactly what AUE is and what it means to you and your district’s Chromebook devices.

 What is AUE?